sahil-rawat/sahil-rawat.github.io/_posts/2021-07-24-INTRO-TO-C-VIII.md

 ---
 This is the eighth post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned Arrays

-In this post, we will learn about Strings
+In this article, we will learn about Strings

 ## Strings